 VI.
 Retaliation or Reprisal

-The school district will discipline or take appropriate action against any student or school district personnel who commits an act of reprisal or who retaliates against any person who asserts, alleges, or makes a good faith report of alleged bullying or prohibited conduct, who provides information about bullying or prohibited conduct, who testifies, assists, or participates in an investigation of alleged bullying or prohibited conduct, or against any person who testifies, assists, or participates in a proceeding or hearing relating to such bullying or prohibited conduct.
+The school district will discipline or take appropriate action against any student or school district personnel who commits an act of reprisal or retaliates against any person who asserts, alleges, or makes a good faith report of alleged bullying or prohibited conduct; provides information about bullying or prohibited conduct; testifies, assists, or participates in an investigation of alleged bullying or prohibited conduct; or testifies, assists, or participates in a proceeding or hearing relating to such bullying or prohibited conduct.
 Retaliation includes, but is not limited to, any form of intimidation, harassment, or intentional disparate treatment.
 School district action will be taken to deter violations and to prevent future incidents of bullying.
 School district action taken for violation of this policy will be consistent with the requirements of applicable statutory authority, including the Minnesota Public Fair Dismissal Act; school district policies; and regulations.
 Remedial responses to the bullying or other prohibited conduct shall be tailored to the particular incident and nature of the conduct and shall take into account the factors specified in Section II.
 F. of this policy.

 VII.
 Training and Education

 A. The school district shall discuss this policy with school personnel and volunteers and provide appropriate training to school district personnel regarding this policy.
 The school district shall establish a training cycle for school personnel to occur during a period not to exceed every three school years.
 Newly employed school personnel must receive the training within the first year of their employment with the school district.
 The school district or a school administrator may accelerate the training cycle or provide additional training based on a particular need or circumstance.
 This policy shall be included in employee handbooks, training materials, and publications on school rules, procedures, and standards of conduct, which materials shall also be used to publicize this policy.